Crafting a Twitter like sticky sidebar

 Observations

-• Medium - On Medium, as you scroll from top to bottom of the screen and the bottom of the sidebar comes into view, the sidebar's position becomes sticky with a mutated top value.
-Now if you scroll from bottom to top, the sidebar's position is relative along with a mutated top value.
+Twitter - On Twitter, as you scroll from top to bottom of the screen and the bottom of the sidebar comes into view, the sidebar's

 I found that Medium was able to get the bottom stickiness working without explicitly setting a bottom value and no margin-top manipulations (Although margin-top does exist on the element, removing it didn't do anything).
 So only two properties, namely top and the position needed to be mutated if we went with this implementation.